KA8SCP/dstar_tools/README.md

 3. gateway_ranks.sh - This script runs PSQL query on a Centos 7-based G3.0 or G3.1 based system to output to /var/www/html/gateway_ranks.txt for dispaly on a host.
 It checks the number of registered users on each registration server.

+4. status.sh - This script outputs a text file to the /var/www/html directory that lists dstar gateway information